 Why Your Business Should Consider A Robust Integration Strategy Before Committing To A Solution

-It’s important you ask yourself key questions as your business considers any application, like:
+It’s important you ask yourself the following questions as you consider any application:

 - What data details can the application actually import and export?